 Michigan Civil Rights Commission expands its definition of discrimination.
 Effective May 22, 2018, the Michigan Civil Rights Commission will now consider complaints of discrimination based on sexual orientation or gender identity, after expanding its definition of discrimination based on “sex” to include sexual orientation and gender identity.Read more.

-On January 19, 2017 Tim Harden presented an income tax seminar at the 3DX Real Estate office in Novi, Michigan.
+Berry Moorman P.C.
+Attorney Tim Harden Presents Tax Seminar for Real Estate Brokers and Agents On June 7, 2018 Tim Harden presented an income tax seminar at the Real Estate One office in West Bloomfield, Michigan.
 Mr. Harden is a tax attorney experienced in tax planning for business owners and fixing problems with the IRS.
-He discussed the importance of business and tax planning for real estate brokers and salespersons, strategies […]Read more.
+He […]Read more.